 Provide an obvious and easy way to switch between keyboards.
 People know that the Globe key on the standard iOS keyboard, which replaces the Emoji key when you have multiple keyboards enabled, quickly switches to other keyboards.
 They expect a similarly intuitive experience in your keyboard.
 Note that the Globe key replaces the Emoji key when you have multiple keyboards installed.

 Consider providing a keyboard tutorial in your app.
 People are used to the standard keyboard, and learning a new keyboard takes time.
 Make the onboarding process easier by providing usage instructions in your app—not in the keyboard itself.
 Tell people how to enable your keyboard, activate it during text entry, use it, and switch back to the standard keyboard.

 A custom input view replaces the standard keyboard with a custom keyboard, but only in your app, rather than systemwide.
 Use a custom input view to provide a unique and efficient method of data entry.
 Numbers, for example, implements custom input views for entering amounts, dates, and other values while editing a spreadsheet.

 Make functionality obvious.
 The controls on a custom input view should make sense in the context of your app.
 Data entry should be clear and intuitive, so additional instruction isn’t necessary.

 Play the standard keyboard click sound during typing.
 The keyboard click sound provides audible feedback while the user is tapping buttons on the keyboard.
 Tapping custom controls in your input view should produce this sound too.
 Note that this sound is only available to visible custom input views, and people can disable the sound systemwide in Settings > Sounds.
-For implementation details, see the playInputClick method of UIDevice.
+For developer guidance, see the playInputClick method of UIDevice.

 Provide an input accessory view if necessary.
 Some apps implement an additional custom input accessory view, which appears above the keyboard.
 In Numbers, an input accessory view helps people enter standard or custom calculations.